tcahan/resume/README.md

    4. Fill in the value for the _Default_ connection with the connection string for the database
 5. Run the ResumeAPI project
 6. Swagger (OpenAPI) will be displayed for testing (endpoint implementation coming soon)
+7. View health by navigating to https://localhost:7112/health (json) or https://localhost:7112/healthchecks-ui (UI Page).
+Replace base url/port as needed for your config.

 ---